sangtrandev00/fullstack-es6-techspace/README.md

 - If you want to look thoroughly for more detail just download the source and run for your own.

 ### Restful API:
-See more detail at 5 Controller in my app.
+See more details at 5 Controller in my app.

 + adminCategories.js
 + adminProducts.js